samof76/gorouter/docs/troubleshoot.md

 - application finished processing at: [14/12/2016:00:32:32.500 +0000]
 - gorouter finished proccessing request at : [14/12/2016:00:32:32.510 +0000]

-Gorouter took close to 60 sec to send the req to router.
-How can I check if something is not right with gorouter?
+Gorouter took close to 60 sec to send the request to router.
+Let's accumulate further proof by SSH'ing into a router and run the following diagnostics.
- - Metrics is a good way to monitor the health of router.
-    - CPU utilization
-    - Latency
-    - number of request/sec

-To accumulate further proof, lets SSH into the router and run the following diagnostics.
-- use `curl` to connect to the endpoint through gorouter (this avoid the LB, client network hop) `time curl -H "Host: app1.app_domain.com" http://IP_GOROUTER_VM:80"`
+1. Use `curl` to connect to the endpoint through gorouter (this avoid the LB, client network hop) `time curl -H "Host: app1.app_domain.com" http://IP_GOROUTER_VM:80"`

-- Use [status endpoint](https://github.com/cloudfoundry/gorouter/tree/master#the-routing-table) to fetch the backend IP and port of application and run command `time curl http://APPLICATION_IP:APP_PORT"`.
+1. Use [status endpoint](https://github.com/cloudfoundry/gorouter/tree/master#the-routing-table) to fetch the backend IP and port of application and run command
+`time curl http://APPLICATION_IP:APP_PORT"`.
 This will give us the time for contacting the application directly (avoiding gorouter proxy).

 Use this information to deduce one of the following
 - Overall network delay between gorouter and cells
 - Gorouter is under heavy load so it takes long time to process requests.

+### REMOVE: Obviously there is no other scenario because nothing is ever wrong with gorouter !!

 #### Signs to look out for when delay is caused by gorouter

 1. Routers are under heavy load.
 1. Huge network delay within the IAAS.
 Monitor IAAS specific metrics.
 1. There is an application which takes long time to process requests.
 This can result in the spike of go routines in router.
+1. Metrics is a good way to monitor the health of router.
+    - CPU utilization
+    - Latency
+    - number of request/sec

+## REMOVE: If you are seeing the above behavior, now would be a great time call in the big guns(yes the support team) ;)

 <a name='tips'></a>
 #### Tips/tools on how to analyze network delays.